 I would encourage you over the next few days to take a short inventory of the applications you use and the passwords you’ve chosen for them.
 If your password is essentially the same for each one please know this; you are an easy target for compromise, you are a liability for your organization and your personal accounts, and there is a solution to make compromise less likely.

-Make the adjustment to long, secure passwords, and consider managing and storing them in a password vault and using a password generator.
+Make the adjustment to long, secure passwords, and consider managing and storing them in a password vault and using a strong password generator.